Explanation Generation for Contradiction Reconciliation with LLMs: Limitations

 Furthermore, although we observe various strategies employed by models to reconcile contradictory statements, we do not introduce a formal taxonomy to categorize these generated explanations.
 As well-recognized in ongoing debates across psychology, philosophy, and linguistics \cite{Keil2006-ol, Woodward2003-WOOMTH, Lombrozo2006}, establishing a universal taxonomy for explanations is notoriously challenging due to the inherent nature of explanations being highly context-dependent and exhibiting wide varieties.
 We therefore leave this for future work.

 Finally, our task criteria focus specifically on the relational properties of the generated explanations with respect to the premise and hypothesis to be explained.
-In real-world applications, however, explanations should ideally also be factually grounded in external evidence or established knowledge bases.
-For applications such as scientific discovery, models should also be capable of generating multiple, diverse (and even competing) explanations as hypotheses for testing \cite{bazgir2025agentichypothesis}.
-Expanding this task to include groundedness, novelty, diversity and other application-specific criteria remains therefore an important avenue for future work.
+In some real-world applications, however, explanations should ideally also be factually grounded in external evidence (e.g. exceeding a certain threshold of evidential strength) or established knowledge bases.
+For applications such as scientific discovery, models should also be capable of generating multiple, diverse explanations as hypotheses for testing \cite{bazgir2025agentichypothesis}.
+Nonetheless, we recognize that these additional criteria can often compete against one another (e.g. conjecturing more novel explanations may require looser grounding on currently available evidence), and need to be informed by application-specific considerations.
+Expanding this task to include groundedness, novelty, diversity and other criteria remains therefore an important avenue for future work.